 The most straightforward way to reach Mam Tor is by car.
 The main car park is situated a short distance, just a few hundred metres from the viewpoint.

-For those without access to a car, you can take a train to nearby village stations and then either walk or catch a bus to Mam Tor.
+Those without access to a car can take a train to nearby village stations and then either walk or catch a bus to Mam Tor.

 Mam Tor – By Car & Parking